Increase your chances of being approved for a credit card or loan by monitoring your credit history.

 Among the details contained in your credit report are:

 - Your personal information.
-Listed in your report are your full name and date of birth, your Social Security number and your employment information.
+Listed in your report are your full name, date of birth, phone number, address, your Social Security number and your employment information.

 - Consumer credit information.
-This includes any credit applications you’ve made in the last five years, the type of those credit accounts (for example, credit cards, auto loans or mortgages), the account open and close dates, your credit limit or loan amount, the account balance at the time of the report and your payment history.
+This includes any credit applications you’ve made in the last two years, the type credit accounts (revolving and installment), the account open and close dates, your credit limit or loan amount, the account balance at the time of the report and your payment history.

 - Information that is public record.
-Credit bureaus collect information that’s held in the public record, including any bankruptcies, foreclosures, lawsuits, wage attachments, liens and judgments made against you.
+Credit bureaus collect information that’s held in the public record, including any bankruptcies, foreclosures, lawsuits, liens and judgments made against you.